fleetdm/fleet/handbook/security-policies.md

 1. automation with service accounts must be used to configure production systems when technically feasible.

+2. use of high privilege accounts must only be performed when absolutely necessary.

 ### Asset management policy
 *Created from [JupiterOne/security-policy-templates](https://github.com/JupiterOne/security-policy-templates).
 [CC BY-SA 4 license](https://creativecommons.org/licenses/by-sa/4.0/)*